-They popup everywhere, both in real life and online and in all segments of society… myths about weed.
+They popup everywhere, both in real life and online … myths about weed.
 Most are very persistent and some are very funny too.
 This is because weed is a polarizing topic to discuss.
 Users are often very passionate about their views, and this passion can lead to skewed facts.
 What is true and what is not?

 So are you about to buy weed for the first time?
 Or are you going to grow weed for the first time?
 Then it is good to know in advance what is really true about marijuana and what is considered complete nonsense.
 So read on and discover all the ins and outs about common myths about weed.
 This way you will know in no time what growing marijuana is really all about.